astalaigoo-design/sop-generator/README.md

 ### Self-service signup (SaaS)

 By default, the login screen has **Create workspace**: visitors can register a new organization (tenant) and become admin.
-Set in secrets to disable:
+Omit the key to leave signup **enabled**.
+Set explicitly to disable:

 ```toml
 SELF_SIGNUP_ENABLED = false